What is a VPN and Why Would You Use One?

 1. Look for promotions and deals

 Software companies, including VPN providers, have frequent deals and sales.
-It could be worth checking for promotions around certain holidays, including popular shopping dates such as Black Friday or Cyber Monday.
+It could be worth checking for promotions around holidays, including popular shopping dates like Black Friday and Cyber Monday.

 2. Share costs with friends and family